-Testing must be completed by the November test date for Spring (February) entry and by the January test date for Fall (September) entry.
+Testing must be completed by the November test date for spring (February) entry and by the December test date for fall (September) entry.
 These dates change each year and are set by the testing agency.
 Click here for specifics on our testing requirements.

 Transfer students may apply for financial aid and are given the same financial aid consideration as all undergraduate students.
 You can find out more about the financial aid process here.